-The DOCSIS IP(HSD) NNI is referred to as the D interface on the DPoE System and the LCI interface(s) on the DPoE ONU.
+The IP(HSD) interface is referred to as the D interface on the DPoE System and the LCI interface(s) on the DPoE ONU.
 The Metro Ethernet service NNI and UNI interfaces (or reference points) are described as the MN and MU interfaces or references points on the DPoE System and DPoE ONU, respectively.

-Classification and scheduling in a DPoE Network is defined by the DPoE System classification reference point C_S and the DPoE ONU classification reference point C_O .
+Classification and scheduling in a DPoE Network is defined by the DPoE System classification reference point $C_s$ and the DPoE ONU classification reference point $C_o$ .